jrieke/awstrainer/README.md

 ## Known issues

-If the `train-on-aws.sh` script shows a "Connection refused" error, try increasing the waiting time in the script.
-Sometimes, the instance doesn't allow a connection even though the AWS API reports it as ready, which may lead to this type of error.
+If `awstrainer run` shows a "Connection refused" error, try increasing the waiting time after instance launch via the `--wait_time` option (default: 20).
+Sometimes, the instance doesn't allow a connection even though the AWS API reports it as ready, which may lead to this error.